Amazon Prime: Amazon Key

 Customers are given a time window of four hours for the package to be delivered.
 Once the courier opens the door, the Cloud Cam records a clip until the door is locked, which is sent to the customer's smartphone.
 Participants in the service can also use the Amazon Key companion app for iOS and Android to lock and unlock the door, monitor the camera, and issue virtual keys.

-A month after the service was launched, a security expert found a flaw, since patched, in the system which would freeze the camera and stop image transmission.
+A month after the service was launched, a security expert found a flaw in the system which would freeze the camera and stop image transmission; this issue has since been patched.

 In-CarAmazon Key In-Car is a service allowing owners of vehicles with OnStar (that are 2015+ models) or Volvo on Call, to get packages delivered in their vehicle's trunk.
 The service is available in the same areas as Amazon Key's In-Home delivery, but requires no additional hardware.
 Customers are provided with a four-hour delivery window.
 During that time, their vehicle must be located in a publicly accessible area.

-In-GarageAt CES 2019, Amazon announced a partnership with the Chamberlain Group, allowing packages to be placed in customers garages with myQ-enabled openers, as part of the Key service.
+In-GarageAt CES 2019, Amazon announced a partnership with the Chamberlain Group, allowing packages to be placed in customers' garages with myQ-enabled openers, as part of the Key service.